 The muscles in your baby’s face can now move, so this week they’ll start making facial expressions, although they don't really have any control over them just yet.

 Your foetus might be looking more like a baby, but she’s still got some way to go.
 At the moment, she’s not got any baby fat yet and her skin is still translucent.
 Do not fear, both of these will change in a few weeks’ time.

 As we mentioned last week, by this time in your pregnancy, your baby can hear your voice, the sounds of your digestive system (don’t worry, she finds them reassuring) and the music you play her.
 In fact, studies have shown babies who hear a song in the womb recognise it when it’s played to them once they’ve been born.

 What is my body doing at sixteen weeks pregnant?

-By this point in your pregnancy, you should have the beginnings of a baby bump and should notice your body starting to change.
-It’s very normal to struggle with the weight gain that comes with pregnancy, but aim for around four pounds a month to keep your body and baby healthy.
+With the arrival of a baby bump, it’s very normal to struggle with the weight gain that comes with pregnancy but aim for around four pounds a month to keep your body and baby healthy.
 Now is the time to invest in a pregnancy wardrobe you feel good in!